datacommonsorg/docsite/api/sheets/get_dcid.md

 # Use Google Maps Autocomplete to find the dcid of a place.

 To use this feature, select a cell where you want to put the place dcid.
-Go to the Sheets menu bar, and click "Add-ons > Data Commons > Fill place dcids".
+Go to the Sheets menu bar, and click:

+**"Add-ons > Data Commons > Fill place dcids"**

 ![](/assets/images/sheets/sheets_menu_bar.png)